Here, we take an in-depth look at the latest monitoring information for the Netherlands.

 Active participation

-- Youth Council on Digitalisation: Children aged eleven to 17 advise the Minister for Digitalisation on digitalisation topics they encounter in their daily lives.
-The outcomes of the youth council sessions are input for national policy on the protection of children in the digital world.
+- The Youth Council on Digitalisation comprises children aged eleven to 17 who advise the Minister for Digitalisation on digitalisation topics they encounter daily.
+The outcomes of the youth council sessions are input for national policy on protecting children in the digital world.

 ---|---|---|---|---|